junxit/us-congress-bills-110/metadata.md

 - 2007-05-24 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR 5/25/2007 H5758)
 - 2007-05-24 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S6924; text: CR S6924)
 - 2007-05-24 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S6924; text: CR S6924)
+- 2007-05-25 — Message on Senate action sent to the House.